mathquill/mathquill/docs/Config.md

 virtual keyboard.
 Desmos currently sniffs the user agent for iOS, so Bluetooth keyboards just don't work in Desmos on iOS, the tradeoffs are up to you.

-### Handlers
+# Handlers

-Supported handlers:
-- `moveOutOf`, `deleteOutOf`, and `selectOutOf` are called with `dir` and the math field API object as arguments
-- `upOutOf`, `downOutOf`, `enter`, and `edit` are called with just the API object as the argument

-The `*OutOf` handlers are called when Left/Right/Up/Down/Backspace/Del/ Shift-Left/Shift-Right is pressed but the cursor is at the left/right/top/bottom edge and so nothing happens within the math field.
-For example, when the cursor is at the left edge, pressing the Left key causes the `moveOutOf` handler (if provided) to be called with `MQ.L` and the math field API object as arguments, and Backspace causes `deleteOutOf` (if provided) to be called with `MQ.L` and the API object as arguments, etc.

-The `enter` handler is called whenever Enter is pressed.

-The `edit` handler is called when the contents of the field might have been changed by stuff being typed, or deleted, or written with the API, etc.
-(Deprecated aliases: `edited`, `reflow`.)

-Handlers are always called directly on the `handlers` object passed in, preserving the `this` value, so you can do stuff like:
+Handlers are called directly on the `handlers` object passed in, preserving the `this` value, so you can do stuff like:
 ```js
 var MathList = P(function(_) {
   _.init = function() {